zuplo/docs/docs/articles/dev-portal-supabase-auth.md

        });
      }

-     // If the login does not originate from the Dev Portal, redirect back to the
+     // If the login doesn't originate from the Dev Portal, redirect back to the
      // homepage
      return NextResponse.redirect(requestUrl.origin, {
        status: 301,